sashkoristov/bachelor-theses/README.md

 *xAFCL EE* is the core part of the [AFCL Environment](https://github.com/sashkoristov/AFCLEnvironment), a platform to develop, deploy, and fault tolerant execution of FCs developed in our Abstract Function Choreography Language ([AFCL](https://doi.org/10.1016/j.future.2020.08.012)).
 -->

-The following paragraphs present the available bachelor theses for the current winter semester WS24/25.
+The following paragraphs present the available bachelor theses for the current summer semester 2025.

 You can find a latex template for the bachelor thesis which includes some hints [here](https://github.com/sashkoristov/bachelor-theses/tree/main/template).